-“Being on high alert in battle situation,” explained Gromov, who realized that Andrey is struggling to recall about what his underlings are talking.
+“Being on high alert in a battle situation,” explained Gromov, who realized that Andrey is struggling to recall what his underlings are talking about.
 “They put safety off, ready to open fire.
-I don’t need to ask who ordered this nonsense in civilian city, do I?
-However, Steiner should not appreciate if they blow their legs away, or maim innocent bystander. “
+I don’t need to ask who ordered this nonsense in the civilian city, do I?
+However, Steiner should not appreciate if they blow their legs away, or maim innocent bystanders. “

 “That’s about right.
-You guys put safety on.
-We don’t want to have some nasty accident.
+You guys put the safety on.
+We don’t want to have some nasty accidents.
 Remember, you are mere decoration.
 Just puff your chests and keep smiling.
-In case of sudden attack, fire wildly into the air.”
+In case of sudden attack, you can fire wildly into the air.”

-“Is there any chance for Plantarians to come?”
+“Is there any chance of Plantarians to come?”
 Akane inquired curiously.
-“I thought this area belonged to a safety zone, with low probability of being hit.”
+“I thought this area belonged to a safety zone, with a low probability of being hit.”